Miami airport to close terminal early as TSA screener absences rise

 Chin told the newspaper G is the slowest terminal at Miami Airport and 12 planes typically fly out of G after 1 p.m.

 A TSA spokesman said the terminal closing early will not affect flights.
-United Airlines and some smaller international airlines use Concourse G. United did not immediately comment on whether any of its flights would be shifted as a result of the early closing.
+United Airlines and some smaller international airlines use Concourse G.

+United said in a statement that it did not expect any operational impact “as we have arranged to fully utilize alternate gates for flights originally scheduled out of Terminal G.”

 TSA said on Friday it had an unscheduled absence rate of 5.1 percent Thursday compared to a 3.3 percent rate a year ago.